RPG-7: History of use

 The RPG-7 was first used in 1967 by Egypt during the Six-Day War, and by the Viet Cong during the Vietnam War, but it did not see widespread usage in Vietnam until the following year.

+The RPG-7 was introduced to North Vietnam starting in 1966 was widely used by North Vietnamese forces and the Viet Cong during the Vietnam War.
+It was a crucial weapon for the Vietnamese, especially against American tanks and other armored vehicles.
+It was supplied to them by the Soviet Union and China (China produced a license-built version called the Type 65 RPG.).

-The RPG-7 was used by the Provisional Irish Republican Army in Northern Ireland from 1969 to 2005, most notably in Lurgan, County Armagh, where it was used against British Army observation posts and the towering military base at Kitchen Hill in the town.
-The IRA also used them in Catholic areas of West Belfast against British Army armoured personnel carriers and Army forward operating bases (FOB).
+The RPG-7 was used by the Provisional Irish Republican Army in Northern Ireland from 1969 to 2005, particularly in Lurgan, County Armagh, against British Army observation posts and the towering military base at Kitchen Hill in the town.
+The IRA also used them in Catholic areas of West Belfast against British Army armoured personnel carriers (APCs) and Army forward operating bases (FOBs).
 Beechmount Avenue in Belfast became known as "RPG Avenue" after attacks on British troops.

 In Mogadishu, Somalia, RPG-7s were used to down two U.S. Army Black Hawk helicopters in 1993.